sstian/WebApplications/react-command-line-worker/README.md

-# Getting Started with Create React App
+# react-command-line-worker

+It's to parse and generate command line, powered by React, React Redux, AG Grid, Ant Design.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).